Annbot/loopback-example/README.md

 ## Overview

-The examples are organized into two sections: *Getting started* and *Topic-specific*.
+The examples are organized into two sections: [Getting started](#getting-started-examples) and [Topic-specific](#topic-specific-examples).
 The idea is that all new LoopBack users should go through each Getting started example in the precribed order at least once **before** moving onto Topic-specific examples.

 > Topic-specific examples are self-contained and may be completed in any order.